A conversation with Dr Johanna Jackson by Ketevan Alania

 Kety: What do you think are the current challenges in academia?
 For example, what do you think is slowing down scientific progress?
 Could be more generally or in your specific research field.

 Jo: I was thinking about this last night.
 I think one thing that I've seen started to change for the better is how willing scientists are to share their data.
 Ten years ago, when I was in academia before I went to Lilly, everyone was very, very guarded, you would not tell the person in the lab next door about what you were doing.
 That has changed more recently, which has to be a good thing.
-Some people still worry about being “scooped” and that, of course, is understandable, but as we move to more open science, there are developments such as publishing preprints, which protects the research contributions from scientists.
+Some people still worry about being “scooped” and that, of course, is understandable, but as we move to more open science, there are developments such as publishing preprints, which protect the research contributions from scientists.
 So, I think this is definitely changing and changing for the better.
 This is one thing that we at the UK DRI are very keen on and we have been from the start.
 The Multi- ‘Omics Atlas Project aims to develop a resource tool for the field and so it will be an open platform with all data being accessible.

 Kety: That’s fantastic and I am really glad DRI is supporting that.
 Open science also promotes equality in science which is something that you are actively working on as the Athena SWAN lead at the department of brain sciences.
 Can you tell us a little bit more about the role of your team?